Thomas Jefferson and slavery: Evaluations by historians

 According to Greg Warnusz, Jefferson held typical 19th-century beliefs that blacks were inferior to whites in terms of "potential for citizenship", and he wanted them recolonized to independent Liberia and other colonies.
 His views of a democratic society were based on a homogeneity of white working men.
 He claimed to be interested in helping both races in his proposal.
 He proposed gradually freeing slaves after the age of 45 (when they would have repaid their owner's investment) and resettling them in Africa.
 (This proposal did not acknowledge how difficult it would be for freedmen to be settled in another country and environment after age 45.)
 Jefferson's plan envisioned a whites-only society without any blacks.

-Concerning Jefferson and race, author Annette Gordon-Reed stated the following:
+Concerning Jefferson and race, historian Annette Gordon-Reed stated the following:

 Of all the Founding Fathers, it was Thomas Jefferson for whom the issue of race loomed largest.
 In the roles of slaveholder, public official and family man, the relationship between blacks and whites was something he thought about, wrote about and grappled with from his cradle to his grave.

 Paul Finkelman claims that Jefferson believed that Blacks lacked basic human emotions.

 According to historian Jeremy J. Tewell, although Jefferson's name had been associated with the anti-slavery cause during the early 1770s in the Virginia legislature, Jefferson viewed slavery as a "Southern way of life", similar to mainstream Greek and antiquity societies.
-In agreement with the Southern slave society, Tewell says Jefferson believed that slavery served to protect blacks, whom he viewed as inferior or incapable of taking care of themselves.
+In agreement with the Southern slave society, Tewell says Jefferson believed that slavery served to protect Blacks, whom he viewed as inferior or incapable of taking care of themselves.

 According to Joyce Appleby, Jefferson had opportunities to disassociate himself from slavery.
 In 1782, after the American Revolution, Virginia passed a law making manumission by the slave owner legal and more easily accomplished, and the manumission rate rose across the Upper South in other states as well.
 Northern states passed various emancipation plans.
 Jefferson's actions did not keep up with those of the antislavery advocates.
 On September 15, 1793, Jefferson agreed in writing to free James Hemings, his mixed-race slave who had served him as chef since their time in Paris, after the slave had trained his younger brother Peter as a replacement chef.
 Jefferson finally freed James Hemings in February 1796.
 According to one historian, Jefferson's manumission was not generous; he said the document "undermines any notion of benevolence."
 With freedom, Hemings worked in Philadelphia and traveled to France.

 In contrast, a sufficient number of other slaveholders in Virginia freed slaves in the first two decades after the Revolution so that the proportion of free blacks in Virginia compared to the total black population rose from less than 1% in 1790 to 7.2% in 1810.